MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/innovate.md

 Bring the business integration of your modern app platform to your environment:

-- Mobile experiences

-  Extend applications through the rapid development of mobile apps using the Azure Application Service runtime.
+- **Mobile experiences:** Extend applications through the rapid development of mobile apps using the Azure Application Service runtime.

-- Azure IoT

-  Collect data in near-real time from devices in your business environments with Azure IoT on Kubernetes.
+- **Azure IoT:** Collect data in near-real time from devices in your business environments with Azure IoT on Kubernetes.

 To learn more about using device interactions, see [Ambient experience tools to interact with devices in Azure](../../innovate/best-practices/devices.md).